Claude Opus · GLM · Kimi LLM-Driven Engineering OpenFOAM 13

 Drag comparison chart

-Fig. 8 Top: Cd convergence histories for both cases — optimised (green dashed) sits below baseline (blue) from iteration 50 onward.
+Fig. 8 Top: Cd convergence histories for both cases — optimized (green dashed) sits below baseline (blue) from iteration 50 onward.
 Bottom: mean Cd and drag force bars.

 0.653